 Company structure and shareholding

 Cereno Scientific’s B shares were listed on Spotlight Stock Market on 22 June 2016.
 Spotlight Stock Market is an affiliate of ATS Finance AB, which is a securities company under the supervision of Finansinspektionen, the Swedish financial supervisory authority.
 Spotlight Stock Market operates a multilateral trading facility (MTF), which is not a regulated market.
-At 30 June 2019, share capital was divided across 28,187,556 shares.
-Registration with the Swedish Companies Registration Office of the preferential issue, overallotment issue and private placement for guarantors was completed in July, after which the share capital is now divided across 40,219,312 shares.
+On 30 June 2020, share capital was divided across 40,219,312 shares.
 The company has two classes of shares (of which 722,248 Class A shares).
 The Class A share carries the right to ten (10) votes per share.
 Each Class B share carries the right to one (1) vote per share.
 Each share gives equal rights to the company’s assets and earnings.
 The quote value (share capital divided by number of shares) amounts to SEK 0.10.

 Warrants of series 2016/2019